gnairooze/SimpleHooks/README.md

 5. Operation: name of the operation.
 6. Step: name of the step in the operation.
 7. Counter: the number of the log in the same step in the same operation.
 Used for ordering the logs in the same step or different steps.
-8. Correlation: Id to unidfy different logs in the same step or the same operations.
+8. Correlation: Id to unify different logs in the same step or the same operations.
 9. CodeReference: Namespace, class name, method name,...
 10. ReferenceName: name of a key reference related to the log.
 11. ReferenceValue: value of the key reference related to the log.